Dortmund awaits bomb disposals, two devices located | DW | 12.01.2020

 Dortmund's famed Football Museum and its train station were closed to through traffic from midday.
 Substitute passenger buses were provided to two other Ruhr District rail hubs, Duisburg and Wanne-Eickel near Herne.

-Dortmund Zoo's offer of free entry to those evacuated had been taken up by 300 residents, reported public WDR broadcasting.
+Dortmund Zoo's offer of free entry to those evacuated had been taken up by 300 residents, reported public WDR broadcasting Sunday.

 The bombs — up to four — stem from World War Two.
-British squadrons bombed central Dortmund heavily in May 1943.
+British squadrons bombed central Dortmund heavily in May 1943 during a months-long aerial campaign to pummel heavy industry in the surrouding Ruhr District used by the-then Nazi regime.

 Defusing unexploded ordnance is a frequent exercise still across Germany, because an estimated 10% penetrated the ground and failed to detonate.
 Past, similar evacuations have included Koblenz, Augsburg, Dresden and Frankfurt.

-Construction projects — as are planned for Dortmund's precinct — are typically preceded in Germany by checks for unexploded ordnance, often using old Allied aerial photos showing World War Two impact craters.
+Construction projects — as are planned for Dortmund's precinct — are typically preceded in Germany by checks for unexploded ordnance, often using old Allied aerial photos showing impact craters left during World War Two.

-In 1943 then-Nazi Germany's key industrial zone was pummeled by Allied bombers, including a British raid on central Dortmund on the night of May 4/5, 1943.

 ipj/rc (dpa, AFP)